Gerrards Cross: Facilities

 The large and distinctive parish church is dedicated to St. James.
-It was built in 1861 as a memorial to Colonel George Alexander Reid who was MP for Windsor, and designed by Sir William Tite in yellow brick with a Byzantine-style dome, Chinese-looking turrets and an Italianate Campanile.
+It was built in 1859 as a memorial to Colonel George Alexander Reid who was MP for Windsor, and designed by Sir William Tite in yellow brick with a Byzantine-style dome, Chinese-looking turrets and an Italianate Campanile.
 In 1969 the singer Lulu married Maurice Gibb of the Bee Gees in the church.
 The actress Margaret Rutherford is buried with her husband Stringer Davis in the St James Church graveyard.

 The town has its own library and its own cinema, the Everyman Gerrards Cross, which originally opened in 1925.

 Independent schools include St Mary's (all girls- through to sixth form).
 Students of secondary school age attend either one of the local grammar schools, such as Dr Challoner's Grammar School (Boys with co-educational Sixth Form), Dr Challoner's High School (Girls), The Royal Grammar School, High Wycombe (Boys), John Hampden Grammar School (Boys), and Beaconsfield High School (Girls) Chesham Grammar School (Co-ed), and the local Upper School, Chalfonts Community College, which is the catchment school.

 On the south side of the town is the Gerrards Cross Memorial Building, on the site of the former vicarage.
 The building was designed by Sir Edwin Lutyens and unveiled in 1922 to commemorate the town's losses during the First World War.
 It is the only example of a Lutyens war memorial designed with a functional purpose.

+Governance

+There are two tiers of local government covering Gerrards Cross, at civil parish (town) and unitary authority level: Gerrards Cross Town Council and Buckinghamshire Council.
+The town council meets at the Gerrards Cross Memorial Centre on East Common and has its offices at the adjoining South Lodge.

+From the creation of the civil parish of Gerrards Cross in 1895 until 1974 it was included in the Eton Rural District.
+The parish then became part of the Beaconsfield district in 1974, which was renamed South Bucks in 1980.
+The district was abolished in 2020, when Buckinghamshire Council was created, also taking the functions of the abolished county council.

+Since 1974, parish councils have had the right to declare their parishes to be a town.
+Gerrards Cross Parish Council declared the parish to be a town with effect from 1 January 2016.
+The council therefore became Gerrards Cross Town Council.